top of page

 How to connect thermostat to propex HS2000

-Step 6: Connect the heater to 12v power
+Step 6: Connect the heater to 12V power

 Connect 12v to propex heater

-Step 7: Leak test the system
+Step 7: Gas leak test the system

 Leak testing campervan heater